MarioCastellanos/MarioCastellanos/README.md

-- 👋 Hi, I’m @MarioCastellanos
+- 👋 Hi, I’m @MarioCastellanos and I love making apps.
 - 👀 I’m interested in Mobile application creation using Google's Flutter framework.
-I'm currently working on a mock car wash app to test my flutter skills.
-All feedback is appreciated.
+I'm currently working on a Flutter Apprentice course through raywenderlich.
 - 🌱 I’m currently learning how to use animations properly in Flutter.
 - 💞️ I’m looking to collaborate on mobile apps that are cross platform.
 - 📫 You can reach out to me  @ maariocastellanos@gmail.com